pawasagrwl/reddit-saved-items-viewer/api/README.md

     - about url: (Optional)
     - permissions: (Optional)
     - redirect uri: http://localhost:8080 (or any valid URI)
-4. Once created, you'll receive a client_id (below the application name) and a client_secret.
+4. Once created, note your `client_id` (below the application name) and `client_secret`.

 ### Environment File

-Create a .env file in the root directory of your script with the following content, replacing the placeholders with your actual Reddit API credentials and account details:
+Create a `.env` file in the root directory of your script with your Reddit API credentials and account details:

 ```js
 REDDIT_CLIENT_ID=your_client_id